pappk/ai-checker/README.md

 The goal was a basic ai for checker game.
 The code can separete for two component:
  * Checker board game framework
  * AI player

-A board game framework was design for local multiplayer compatible feature.
+The board game framework was design for local multiplayer compatible feature.
 The AI player imitates that it is a real player.
 So th AI uses the same interface that the real player.